anu-sandilyan/y2-software-systems/README.md

 ### Proposed Extensions (PEs)

 #### 1. History at Connection
+This feature enables a newly connected client to see previous messages and global notifications (such as connections or renames), up to a maximum of 15 messages.
+This involved the implementation of a circular buffer array which can hold 15 strings, and overwrites itself using modular arithmetic logic when its length is exceeded, This 'wrap-around' functionality allows the most recent 15 messages to be stored, allowing clients to keep up-to-date with the conversation even if they have just connected.

 #### 2. Remove Inactive Clients
 The time stamp for each client is logged when they last submitted a request.
 Every 30 seconds, the time since the last request is calculated and checked to see if it is longer than 5 minutes.
 If so, a ping is sent to the client to let the user know they have been inactive for an extended period of time in case it was unintentional inactvity.
 The user can then interact through another request within 30s ( before the next activity check ) or send a **ret-ping$** request that wont output anything but just let the server know the user is still there without having to interact with the other clients if they do not wish to.

+### Error Detection
+During our thorough testing and debugging of each function, we added error detection for almost all incorrect or invalid commands that a client can type:
+* Invalid Command Format: If the client does not format their message as '

 ### Future plans - if given more time